Mountain View Fire: Effects

 The fire caused evacuations for the towns of Walker, Topaz, and Coleville, and one person died from the fires, whose name was Sallie Joseph, aged 69.
 Governor Gavin Newsom issued a disaster declaration for both the Pinehaven and Mountain View fires.
+A total of eighty structures were destroyed.
+U.S. Route 395 was closed between Bridgeport and the California–Nevada border.
+Environmental hazards remained in Walker, including power loss and infiltrated water supply.